Cambodia Retreat

 Welcome to the Heart of the Lotus Retreat

-Seven years ago, Alexandra Gartrell began dreaming of bringing together her two great loves — yoga and Cambodia.
-Now, in partnership with Yoga Teacher Lisa Matthews of Illuminenation, that dream is beautifully, finally, alive.
+Seven years ago Alexandra Gartrell began dreaming of bringing together her two great loves — yoga and Cambodia.
+Now, in partnership with Yoga Teacher Lisa Matthews of Illuminenation, that dream is beautifully and finally alive.
 Alexandra has spent more than three decades in deep relationship with Cambodia and its people, and it is this rare, lived intimacy that makes this retreat something entirely unlike any other.

 Alexandra has carefully and lovingly curated every detail — from your first night's rest in Phnom Penh to the riverside sanctuary that will hold us in Kampot — so that you arrive not as a tourist, but as a welcomed guest of the land and its people.
-September is a magical time to be here: the rice fields are lush and green in the lead-up to harvest, and lotus flowers bloom extravagantly across the waterways, thriving in the abundance that follows the rains.
+September is the end of the wet season in Cambodia, a magical time to be here: the rice fields are lush and green in the lead-up to harvest.
+Lotus flowers are blooming in the waterways, thriving in the wet conditions that follow the rainy season.

 It is a place and a season that mirrors the very heart of what we will explore together — the ancient, luminous teaching that from the mud, the most beautiful things rise.
-Come join us, and catch the opening of the first lotus petals with the dawn light, as you too emerge to shine.
+Come and join us and catch the opening of the first petals of the lotus with the dawn light.

 Lisa and Alexandra have been yoga buddies for 10 years when they met at a Community Centre class Lisa was offering in Selby.
-They have both recently relocated to the hills area, and Alexandra was Lisa’s only student for many weeks.
-We laughed and giggled our way through the class and have loved and known each other since!
-With shared love of beauty, philosophy and story telling - they are truly excited to collaborate on this exciting new adventure tog
+They had both recently relocated to the hills area, and Alexandra was Lisa’s only student for many weeks.
+We laughed and giggled our way through the class and have known and loved and each other since!
+With a shared love of beauty, philosophy and story telling - they are truly excited to collaborate on this exciting new adventure together.

 “Out of the murky mud of life grows the purely beautiful lotus flower, trusting in its own unfolding.”